How To Recognise The Early Signs Of Teething

 You may only notice that your baby suddenly stops sleeping through the

+night with no obvious reason.
 Then one day you discover the first

-all possible baby teething
+example and suffer from all possible teething

 symptoms.